Looking for some spooky Halloween read-alouds to terrify your middle school students?

 Looking for something a little creepy, but definitely not-so-scary?
 This picture book from Neil Gaiman is a great choice for younger students or your less Halloween-friendly audiences (Yup, I’m from Texas–I know all about those).

 In this story, little Lucy hears strange noises coming from the walls.
 She warns her family that the wolves are about to come out of the walls, but no one listens to her.
 No one believes her.
 They are all too consumed with their own interests.
 So when the wolves actually DO come out of the walls, only Lucy can help her family get the wolves out of their house.

 Halloween read-aloud: It’s a picture book, and it’s short enough to be read in about 15 minutes.
 Gorgeous and creepy illustrations with lots and lots of onomatopoeia in the text.
 Because the family accuses Lucy of lying, this would pair well with The Boy Who Cried Wolf.

 Is your voice too cheerful to pull off a creepy read-aloud?
 Check to see if the audiobook is on sale for The Wolves in the Walls!

 When I was in ninth grade, we went to a theatre performance of five different short stories.
 One of those stories was “The Monkey’s Paw” by W.W.
 Jacobs.
 I can still remember the final scene with the loud knocking at the door and the mother scrambling to find the monkey’s paw before whatever is outside gets inside.
 This story is a great way to teach your students to be careful what they wish for…

-What to read aloud: You’ll want to read the entire story, which is not all that long.
+Halloween read-aloud: You’ll want to read the entire story, which is not all that long.
 Be sure to pound on the table for knocking effect at the very end.
-Here’s a free download of “The Monkey’s Paw.”
+Here’s a free download of “The Monkey’s Paw” from Project Gutenberg.